SOS Children's Village Panama City

 Although the number of under pressure people has decreased, poverty is far from being eradicated in modern Panama.
 Within Latin America, Panama ranks among the five most unequal nations in terms of wealth distribution.
 Tens of thousands of children are deprived of a loving, affectionate family environment.
 A high number of them have lost parental care and many more are at risk of losing it, mainly as a result of poverty.
 These children are victims of a stolen childhood: without any protection, they roam the streets of Panama's capital, vulnerable to drug abuse, sexual exploitation and gang violence.

 For economic reasons, many families in the capital depend on the extra income generated by their children.
 Thus, around five per cent of all children aged five to seventeen in Panama City engage in labor activities.

 In Panama City, many young people get caught up in a life of crime as a result of parental neglect

-Organised gangs often recruit children and young people from poor, socially disadvantaged families.
+Organized gangs often recruit children and young people from under pressure, socially disadvantaged families.
 Once they are trapped in the vicious cycle of delinquency and drugs, it is hard to get their life back on track and escape poverty.
-Although our organisation does not specifically target street children, a strong link between children who face parental neglect and juvenile delinquency undeniably exists.
+Although our organization does not specifically target street children, a strong link between children who face parental neglect and juvenile delinquency undeniably exists.

 What we do in Panama